 Field Cap- tion Data Type Description Behavior and Usage Datasheet Driver Type Character Indicates whether the Global Event will be started with an action or on a certain date.
 This value is required.
 The following options are available: • ActionDriven (ActionDriven): The Global Event will start on the date the driving Action(s) begin and will trigger the start of any other Actions that are assigned to the Global Event.
 If more than one Action has been designated as a driving Action, the Global Event will occur when the first driving Action occurs.
-If no Action has been designated as a driving Action, the Global Event will not occur. • DateDriven (DateDriven): The Global Event will start on the date in the First Date field.
-If no date exists in the First Date field, the Global Event will start one System Global Event will start one interval period, as defined by the values in the Interval Units fields, into
+If no Action has been designated as a driving Action has been designated as a driving Action, the Global Event will not occur. • DateDriven (DateDriven): The Global Event will not occur. • Date Driven (Date Driven): The Global Event will start on the date in the First Date field.
+If no date exists in the First Date field, the Global Event will start one interval period, as defined by the System Global Event values in the Inter- val and Interval Units fields, into